htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - Tokens with authorization limits no longer need to explicitly list the ``ALLOW`` authorization, fixing a regression from 8.9.4. :ticket:`7456`

+- The packaged versions of HTCondor automatically creates the directories to hold pool passwords, tokens, and Kerberos and OAuth credentials.
+  :ticket:`7117`

+- The location for the CA certificates on Debian and Ubuntu systems is now properly set. :ticket:`7569`

 Version 8.9.6
 -------------